Skip to main content

 }

 The variant names (like default, standard, plex-imdb) are what you reference in your Recyclarr configuration.
-The exact naming tokens depend on whether it's for Radarr or Sonarr, as they have different token systems.
+The naming tokens differ between Radarr and Sonarr.

 Using Your Repository